 REQUIREMENTS FOR THE MAJOR (B.A.)

-PSY 100 or PSY 101 and PSY 210; one course from laboratory group A; one course from laboratory group B; two 300-level non-lab courses; four additional psychology courses, only one of which may be at the 400-level, one of which must be the prerequisite for a 300-level group A lab course, and one of which must be the prerequisite for the 300-level group B lab course; and one course from outside the department that provides another perspective on behavior.
+PSY 100 and PSY 210; one course from laboratory group A; one course from laboratory group B; two 300-level non-lab courses; four additional psychology courses, only one of which may be at the 400-level, one of which must be the prerequisite for a 300-level group A lab course, and one of which must be the prerequisite for the 300-level group B lab course; and one course from outside the department that provides another perspective on behavior.
 All courses must be passed with a grade of C- or higher.
 Credit/no credit courses cannot be counted towards the major.

 REQUIREMENTS FOR THE MAJOR (B.S.)

 All of the requirements for the B.A. in psychology, plus five additional courses in the natural sciences, approved by the adviser, assuming the course that provides a perspective on behavior from a discipline other than psychology is in the natural sciences.
 Otherwise, six additional natural science courses are needed.
 All courses must be passed with a grade of C- or higher.
 Credit/no credit courses cannot be counted towards the major.

 REQUIREMENTS FOR THE MINOR

 PSY 100 and PSY 210; one psychology laboratory course (either group); and three additional elective psychology courses, only one of which may be at the 400-level.
 One of the electives must be a prerequisite for either a group A or B laboratory course.
 All courses must be passed with a grade of C- or higher.
 Credit/no credit courses cannot be counted towards the minor.

 200-LEVEL ELECTIVE COURSES